 Japan In A SuitcaseI, II and III for kindergarten through grade 5 teaches young students how to seek alternative viewpoints through easy to comprehend examples.
 The Japan in a Suitcase programs give students in Hawaii's Elementary Schools a chance to understand the concept of Different Perspectives; learn how to ask questions; and how to look at challenges and new ideas from a different point of view.
 By doing this, it is hoped that the children will learn how to view objects and issues from different viewpoints and develop their skill of inquiry to become better thinkers.

-The other four programs from grades 6-12 provide the actual experience to travel to Japan and reinforce the concept of Different Perspectives introduced and taught in the Japan in a Suitcase programs.
+The Asian-Pacific Children's Convention program as well as winning the Japan Wizards Competition provide the actual experience to travel to Japan and reinforce the concept of Different Perspectives introduced and taught in the Japan-in-a-Suitcase programs.
 JASH sends six 11-year old Junior Ambassadors to Fukuoka, Japan each summer to interact with 225 other 11-year old peers from over 40 countries in the

 Asian-Pacific Children's Convention.
 They also participate in a home-stay where they experience living with a Japanese family in Fukuoka for ten days.